maitrikjpatel/DevNotes/JS.md

 		snoopy.bark();
 		buddy.bark();

-#### DRY Penguins - Inheritance
+### DRY Penguins - Inheritance

 - In object-oriented programming, inheritance allows one class to see and use the methods and properties of another class.
 You can think of it as a child being able to use his or her parent's money because the child inherits the money.

-- We will learn more about inheritance as we continue this lesson, but for now let's just refresh our memories about how classes and objec
+- We will learn more about inheritance as we continue this lesson, but for now let's just refresh our memories about how classes and object

 - **Prototype chain**